 After I’ve served enough of them plain, or with a little salt and pepper, then I start wanting a little dressing on mine.
-That’s when I mix up some vinaigrette, and adding a little chives with that is good.
+That’s when I mix up some gluten-free tomatoes in vinaigrette, adding a little chives is good.

 Lately I’ve been trying some of my old favorites with agave nectar instead of sugar.
 The vinaigrette works nicely with that change.
 While I like the olive oil taste in this, it really isn’t needed, so if you want to leave out the oil, you might not even notice it.

 My mother used to make a dressing with only vinegar and sugar, which was great with tomatoes.
 Even simpler, my mother-in-law often served fresh tomatoes with just a sprinkle of sugar.
 Does that count as dressing?
 Whether it does or not, it was a popular way to serve fresh tomatoes when she was young.

 Here’s how I recreated this vinaigrette dressing with fresh tomatoes and agave nectar or honey.

 - 1 tablespoon Agave Nectar (organic raw) or Honey